 Practice of Dana

 In the tradition of Buddhism, the sangha is free to all who attend.
-Donations are accepted and used to pay for the use of the space.
+Donations are accepted and used to pay for the use of the space when we meet in-person.
+When we meet in person, the cost for the space is $35.00 and we can only accept cash donations.
 Remaining donations go to the Mitrata Nepal Foundation for Children, Inc., a nonprofit which supports children in Nepal for education, healthcare and housing and support services.
 For more information go to www.mitrata.org.

 Potluck Lunches and Tea/Snacks